Urartian language: Decipherment

 The German scholar Friedrich Eduard Schulz, who discovered the Urartian inscriptions of the Lake Van region in 1826, made copies of several cuneiform inscriptions at Tushpa, but made no attempt at decipherment.
 Schulz's drawings, published posthumously in 1840 in the Journal Asiatique, were crucial in forwarding the decipherment of Mesopotamian cuneiform by Edward Hincks.

 After the decipherment of Assyrian cuneiform in the 1850s, Schulz's drawings became the basis of the decipherment of the Urartian language.
 It soon became clear that it was unrelated to any known language, and attempts at decipherment based on known languages of the region failed.
 The script was deciphered in 1882 by A. H. Sayce.
 The oldest of these inscriptions is from the time of Sarduri I of Urartu.
 Decipherment only made progress after World War I, with the discovery of Urartian-Assyrian bilingual inscriptions at Kelišin and Topzawä.
 In 1963, a grammar of Urartian was published by G. A. Melikishvili in Russian, appearing in German translation in 1971.
 In the 1970s, the genetic relation with Hurrian was established by I. M. Diakonoff.

+In 1962, after completing his military service, Kurdish man Mehmet Kuşman, started to work as a guard in the Çavuştepe castle, built by the Urartians between 764 and 735 BC.
+He became fascinated with the mysterious language when an excavation team found an inscription at the site, but did not know how to decipher it.
+A quote reads: "I used to think that professors know everything in this world, but it wasn't like that."
+Despite being a primary school graduate, he started to learn the Urartian script from the archeologists and linguists who came to the region for excavation work and the books they gave, later traveling to study Urartian-Assyrian bilingual inscriptions.
+He reached a point where he needed an alphabet, traveling to Iran, Syria, and Armenia illegally without a passport for field study.
+In Armenia he got a tip of a village near the Georgia border where a man lived who could help him.
+After 3 years he learnt the Urartian script, becoming one of a handful of people who could read and write it fluently.
+Despite various lucrative offers, Kuşman did not pursue an academic career abroad, instead teaching on location of his old job.